-• For any unacceptable behaviours the lunchtime staff may refer to the Senior Midday Supervisor or Senior Leadership Team.
+For any unacceptable behaviours, as at any other period during the day, identical rules and sanctions must be followed.
+The lunchtime staff may refer to the Senior Midday Supervisor or Senior Leadership Team.

 Resolving Problems

 Being fair is of upmost importance.
 Following an incident, staff must ensure they have listened to both sides and sought witness accounts where possible.